Ayush-Poddar-2003/Operating-System/2_6_Deadlock.md

 In Multi Programming, several processes may compete for finite number of resources.

-If a resource isn’t available process goes in waiting state
+If a resource isn’t available, process goes in waiting state
 Sometimes state is never again able to change as resources it requested are held by other process